Noel-96/PersonalBugLog/README.md

 dyld: Library not loaded:

 ## Why the bug happened
-i believe its because oi was a free developer profile and there are some limitations with the pods as regards to that
+i believe its because i was on  a free developer profile and there are some limitations with the pods as regards to that

 ## How I fixed it.
 commented out the "use_framworks!" line in my pod file